On Choosing Boring Technology

 I believe aiming for a healthy balance of risk vs reward when it comes to your technical choices is something to strive for.
 In particular, if it decreases the chances you get stuck on the wrong problems down the road.

-This is why I have come to appreciate ideas such as Choose Boring Technology.
-This is often interpreted as “picking old technologies over newer ones”, but it doesn’t necessarily mean that.
-For me, this comes down to using proven technologies in which the ways it can fail are mostly known, but occasionally experimenting with different, possibly newer tools that might suit me better.
+Boring is often interpreted as “picking old technologies over newer ones”, but it doesn’t necessarily mean that.
+For me, this comes down to using proven technologies in which the ways it can fail are mostly known, but occasionally experimenting with different, possibly newer tools that might suit the problem at hand better.

 Maybe you want to gain more experience by using the latest framework or programming language, or you just want to have some fun.
 You do what makes you happy.
 But if you’re trying to make a decision to increase the odds that your product or business will succeed, it’s worth stepping back and considering your options.